Servideska/HPC/doc.zih.tu-dresden.de/docs/software/software_development_overview.md

     - [Using debuggers](debuggers.md)
 - [How to investigate the performance and efficiency of your code](performance_engineering_overview.md)

-Some hints that are helpful:
+!!! hint "Some general, helpful hints"

-- Stick to standards wherever possible, e.g. use the `-std` flag for GNU and Intel C/C++ compilers.
+    - Stick to standards wherever possible, e.g. use the `-std` flag for CLANG, GNU and Intel C/C++ compilers.
 Computers are short living creatures, migrating between platforms can be painful.
 In addition, running your code on different platforms greatly increases the reliably.
 You will find many bugs on one platform that never will be revealed on another.
+    - Compile your code with optimization, e.g. `-O2` will turn on a moderate level of optimization where most optimization algorithms are applied.
+Please refer to the specific documentation of your compiler of choice for detailed information.
     - Before and during performance tuning: Make sure that your code delivers the correct results.

-Some questions you should ask yourself:
+!!! questions "Some questions you should ask yourself"

     - Given that a code is parallel, are the results independent from the numbers of threads or processes?
     - Have you ever run your Fortran code with array bound and subroutine argument checking (the `-check all` and `-traceback` flags for the Intel compilers)?
     - Have you checked that your code is not causing floating point exceptions?
     - Does your code work with a different link order of objects?
     - Have you made any assumptions regarding storage of data objects in memory?